-Complete Guide to Avoiding Home Title Theft
+Complete Guide To Avoiding Home Title Theft

 Home title theft is a risk, but you can protect against it by keeping your identifying information secure.

-We may receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
+We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 The good news: You can protect against home title theft by taking some crucial steps to keep your identifying information secure.
 This guide will explain everything you need to know to do that, plus show you which of the best identity theft protection services help you monitor for home title theft.